Pacode74/pandas-exploratory-descriptive-analysis-wine-reviews/README.md

 ## **Pattern Discovery Part II - Exploratory and Descriptive Analysis**

-### 1. Does Country has significal effect on Price?
+### 1. Does Country has significant effect on Price?
 Use ANOVA test.
 ### 2. Is higher Point(Rating) associated with higher Price or vice versa?
 Use  Pearson correlation coefficient and Linear Regression analysis to measure the linear relationship.
 ### 3. Descriptive Price Category analysis.
 ### 4. Does Price Categories have significant effect on Price?
 Use ANOVA test.